The realm of cybersecurity and networking is intriguing yet interesting, involving areas you must explore to benefit your business in many ways.

 An Autonomous System (AS) is a group of several IP networks possessing their separate route policy.
 So, if these autonomous systems are to interact with each other, they need a unique number or identifier.

-An Autonomous System Number (ASN) is that unique number which is available globally, allowing its associated autonomous systems for exchanging routing data with other connected systems.
+An Autonomous System Number (ASN) is a unique number that is available globally, allowing its associated autonomous systems to exchange routing data with other connected systems.
 An ASN can be private or public.

-While a public ASN is needed when systems exchange data on the Internet, a private ASN is needed to communicate with only one provider through Border Gateway Protocol (BGP).
+While a public ASN is needed when systems exchange data on the Internet, a private ASN must communicate with only one provider through Border Gateway Protocol (BGP).